As cybercrime soars during the pandemic, protect your company and your hard-won customer relationships.

 5. Ensure PCI DSS Compliance

 The PCI Security Standards Council® is an organization that sets security requirements for all companies that process, store, and transmit credit card information.
 The standards help businesses prevent, detect, and respond to security incidents.
 Any e-Commerce retailer should comply with the data security standards to protect their business and customers and provide a secure online payment gateway.

 Some of the requirements include properly protecting passwords, protecting cardholder data, encrypting data, using anti-viral software and routinely scanning and testing for vulnerabilities, according to Digital Guardian.

-All of Red Maple’s solutions from (now Clever Division) to Advanced Credit Cards meet PCI compliance security requirements
+All of Red Maple’s solutions from (now Clever Division) to Advanced Credit Cards for F&O meet PCI compliance security requirements

 Experts agree that more people shopping online and more employees working from home make retail more of a target for cyberattacks this year than ever before.